eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_software-development-view.md

 ### Asset Administration Shell

-The Asset Administration Shell (AAS) is a specification that is released by the[Industrial Digital Twin Association (IDTA)](https://industrialdigitaltwin.org/) with a perspective to be adopted by the [International Electrotechnical Commission (IEC)](https://www.iec.ch/homepage).
+The Asset Administration Shell (AAS) is a specification that is released by the [Industrial Digital Twin Association (IDTA)](https://industrialdigitaltwin.org/) with a perspective to be adopted by the [International Electrotechnical Commission (IEC)](https://www.iec.ch/homepage) as IEC 63278.
 Its mission is defining how “information about assets […] can be exchanged in a meaningful way between partners in a value creation network”.
 As such, it is well-suited to contribute to the toolbox of Catena-X. While the Spec offers an extensive suite of meta-model elements and APIs, Catena-X only uses a small subset.
 What exactly is defined in the Catena-X standard